top of page

 Recommended Treatments

-Acne Treatment
+for Acne

 Acne Scarring

 While acne itself doesn’t always leave permanent marks, scarring can occur, especially with severe acne.
-Acne scars can take the form of:

-Atrophic scars: Depressed or pitted scars.
+Atrophic scars -Depressed or pitted scars

-Hypertrophic scars: Raised, bumpy scars caused by excess collagen production.
+Hypertrophic scars -Raised, bumpy scars caused by excess collagen production

-Post-inflammatory hyperpigmentation: Dark spots left behind after acne heals, usually temporary.
+Post-inflammatory hyperpigmentation -Dark spots left behind after acne heals, usually temporary

 Preventing Acne